In August 2021, Google rolled out an update to change the way that some title tags are generated within the search engine results pages.

 - As with all SEO, avoid keyword stuffing.
 Google favours title tags that are supporting their users in answering their search queries and overstuffed, over-optimized titles aren’t doing that so include your target keywords sparingly.

+Still, you now know how to write a good title tag that Google hopefully won’t change.
 While following these best practices won’t guarantee Google doesn’t change how your titles appear in search, it will limit the possibility and ensure you control as much of the user experience as possible.